TegelConsulting/il-theme/README.md

-# IL-theme
+# iltheme

 ## Description
-IL-theme is a WordPress theme designed for personal websites.
+iltheme is a WordPress theme designed for personal websites.
 It features a modern and responsive layout with a transparent header that transforms upon scrolling.
 The theme includes a large hero image on the landing page, providing an engaging first impression.

 ## Features
 - Transparent header that shrinks on scroll